EpicGamesExt/BlenderTools/docs/send2ue/asset-types/groom.md

 ::: tip Combining Groom Assets
-To gain more control over how particle systems are exported, use the [_combine assets_](/extensions/combine-assets.html) extension that have options such as _combine groom for each mesh_ and more.
+To gain more control over how particle systems are exported, use the [_combine assets_](/extensions/combine-assets.html) extension that has options such as _combine groom for each mesh_ and more.
 :::

 ::: warning